google/gemma.cpp/README.md

 specific artifacts, are [available on kaggle](https://www.kaggle.com/models/google/gemma).

+NOTE: 2024-04-04: if using 2B models, please re-download weights from Kaggle and ensure you have the latest version (-mqa or version 3).
+We are changing the code to match the new weights.
+If you wish to use old weights, change `ConfigGemma2B` in `configs.h` back to `kVocabSize = 256128` and `kKVHeads = 8`.

 ## Who is this project for?

 Modern LLM inference engines are sophisticated systems, often with bespoke